 Ke Lin

-I’m a fourth-year Ph.D. candidate (ABD) studying Linguistics at Georgetown University.
+I’m a fifth-year Ph.D. candidate (ABD) studying Linguistics at Georgetown University.
 Currently, I am working on my dissertation project, assessing Mandarin-English bilinguals and Russian-English bilinguals’ implicit and explicit perceptual adjustments on VOT boundaries as a function of perceived talker’s native language status.
 This dissertation is advised by Elizabeth Zsiga, Lourdes Ortega, Lacey Wade, and Sarah Phillips.

 Before coming to Georgetown, I earned an MA in Slavic Linguistics at The Ohio State University, where I also indepedently taught Russian language courses for two years.
 My master’s thesis investigated the social perceptions of non-native accents in Russian.